Last updated:

 You can keep warm at home by:

-• Wearing several layers of thinner clothing; this could keep you warmer than one thicker layer
+• Wearing several thin layers instead of one thick layer

-• Trying to heat rooms you spend a lot of time in, such as the living room or bedroom, to at least 18°C
+• Heating rooms you use most, like the living room or bedroom, to at least 18°C

 Concerns about home conditions

-If you are concerned about the conditions of your home, such as damp and mould issues, you can:
+If you are concerned about the conditions of your home, such as damp and mould issues, you can do the following:

 • If you live in Council housing - contact the Council’s Housing Team to arrange repair and maintenance

-• If you are in private accommodation - speak to your landlord or housing association, or contact the Council’s Environmental Health Team if the condition of the property is in disrepair or is a statutory nuisance.
+• If you live in private accommodation - speak to your landlord or housing association

-Rough sleepers in Wokingham Borough can access emergency accommodation during periods of severe weather.
+People sleeping rough in Wokingham Borough can access emergency accommodation during periods of severe weather.
 This provision is known as the Severe Weather Emergency Protocol (SWEP).
-If you are aware of someone sleeping rough in the Borough, you can send an alert to the Council using StreetLink.
-See our homelessness page for details.
+If you see someone sleeping rough, send an alert to the Council using StreetLink

 Give website feedback